lexsac/lexsac/README.md

 - 🤝 I’m looking **new job opportunities that help me grow**.

-- ⚡ Fun fact: I usually have my greyhound, Mia, asleep at my feet most of the work day.
-She makes the occasional appearance on work calls if bribed with treats.
+- 🏄‍ Before coding, I spent seven years managing 8-figure annual performance marketing budgets for brands like Dropbox, Society6, Saatchi Art, and Verizon.

+- ⚡ Fun fact: A few years ago I fulfilled my lifelong dream of adopting a dog.
+Her name is Mia, she is a greyhound, she sleeps 22 hours a day, and she is just the best.

 - 📫 Please feel free to reach out! **lexsacampbell@gmail.com**